 Cellars

 Repair category -

-Notes N/A.
+Notes None noted.

-Electricity Repair category 2 Notes The electrical installation appears dated as the electrical switchgear is of an older style.
-Further advice will be available from an NICEIC/SELECT registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety
+Electricity Repair category 2 Notes The electrical installation appears dated with a metal consumer box which may not meet current Building Regulations.
+Further advice will be available from a NICEIC/SELECT registered electrician.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.

-Electricity

-Repair category 2

-Notes Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

 Notes No significant defects evident.

+Trade bodies governing gas installations currently advise that gas appliances

+Gas

+Repair category 1

-Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

 Repair category 1

-Notes No significant defects evident.
-It should be appreciated that seals around shower areas and sanitary fittings can be troublesome and do require regular maintenance.
+Notes It should be appreciated that seals around shower areas and sanitary fittings can be troublesome and do require regular maintenance.
 Failure to seals can result in dampness/decay to underlying areas.

-Heating and hot water Repair category 1 Notes The boiler appears to have been installed in 2021.
-The seller has that advised this is guaranteed under a warranty.
-It should be confirmed if this warranty is transferable in favour of new owners.
+Heating and hot water Repair category 1 Notes No significant defects evident.
+I have been advised by the seller that the boiler was installed circa 2020.
+The purchasers should satisfy themselves in this regard.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.